-I am a huge sharer.
-I am brutally honest with my emotions and never hold back.
-Even someone as open to talking about her feelings as I am is scared doing it.
-I know from experience that there is always a chance I’ll get hurt.
+Some people are comfortable sharing their emotions.
+They might even be brutally honest with their emotions and never hold back.
+Even someone who is open to talking about their feelings as they are, they are still probably scared to do it.
+They know from experience that there is always a chance they will get hurt.
 It is always a risk to open your heart to someone.
 [Read: 41 conversation starters for couples who want to get serious]

 Whether you are talking about your feelings in a romantic relationship, familial one, or even a friendship, you open yourself up to a gamble.
 But, that is okay.

-I am not going to tell you that you cannot have a reward without a risk even though it is true.
-What I am going to tell you is that it gets easier with practice and with trust.
+We’re not going to tell you that you cannot have a reward without risk even though it is true.
+What we are going to tell you is that it gets easier with practice and with trust.